Christmas Moments That Spark Joy Within Us

-“Jingle bells jingle bells jingle all the way..” oh track change!
-“Gabrielinte darshana saaphalyame..”
-Yeah!
+“Jingle bells, jingle bells, jingle all the way…” Oh, track change!
+“Gabrielinte darshana saaphalyame…” Yeah!
 Now you’re tuned to the Christmas vibe of Kerala!
 Christmas moments have always been that ‘adichpoli’ finale to all our years.
 And we are all pining for a little Christmas in our lives right now.
-As a kid growing into an adult, one of the things that have never changed is the feel Christmas time brings.
+One thing that has never changed from childhood to adulthood is the feeling Christmas time brings.
 The merriness is already there.
 You just need to drink it all in!
 This is an ‘ethinottam’ into some of the Christmas moments we’ve all had!

 Christmas tree and stars all around!

 There is no Christmas without the bling!
-The way the streets get decked up with huge Christmas trees and lighted up stars in every household is a feast for the eyes.
-Christmas is a season where there is never a problem with ‘too many lights!’
-Many of us have a miniature Xmas tree that we decorate with little foil balls and ribbons and not to forget the fake gift boxes made of thermocol!
-Our favourite shops and malls are all decorated in full glory and we go around clicking pictures next to the huge Santa cutout because a Christmas selfie is mandatory!
-Just the feel of it all gives us such merriness and we feel warm and fuzzy inside out!
+The way the streets get decked up with huge Christmas trees and lit up stars in every household is a feast for the eyes.
+Christmas is a season when there is never a problem with ‘too many lights!’
+Many of us have a miniature Xmas tree that we decorate with little foil balls and ribbons, and not to forget the fake gift boxes made of thermocol!
+Our favourite shops and malls are all decked out in full glory, and we go around taking pictures next to the huge Santa cutouts because a Christmas selfie is mandatory!
+Just the feel of it all gives us such merriness, and we feel warm and fuzzy inside out!

 Christmas carols and Santa Claus!

-There is no fun without the music and dance that goes with Christmas.
-Christmas carols with a huge choir team and orchestra have been enjoyed by all of us.
-And if you have studied in a convent school, you know what we mean when we say “Christmas carols and feels”.
+There is no fun without the music and dance that go with Christmas.
+All of us have enjoyed Christmas carols with a huge choir and orchestra.
+And if you studied in a convent school, you know what we mean when we say “Christmas carols and feels”.
 And not to forget the Christmas carol celebrations that dance their way into our homes!
 With ear-deafening music and crazy dancing, Santa and his boys are always awaited with great longing.
 Balloons, chocolates, a half-witted Santa with his equally crazy dance steps and energy that we can never match, and some ‘bucket pirivu’ are indispensable parts of every Christmas in Kerala.

 Setting up the Christmas crib!

-It took us a while to understand that we cannot randomly keep the figurines where it pleased us.
-If you have spent Christmas holidays with a family who celebrates Christmas in all glory, then you have witnessed how meticulously they place the porcelain figures in the correct positions.
+It took us a while to understand that we cannot randomly keep the figurines wherever we pleased.
+If you have spent Christmas holidays with a family that celebrates Christmas in all glory, then you have witnessed how meticulously they place the porcelain figures in the correct positions.
 After we see how it is done the right way once, we are bound to never forget the Nativity scene.
 Such is the love put into the assembly, right from building the little barn to placing ‘unniyeshu’ on the bed of straw.

 Foooood!

 Christmas feasts are nothing short of a food fair!
-You dash to your friend’s place just to feast on the Palappam and Mutton stew to the duck roast and kappa biriyani and then trudge back home as full as can be!
-Most of us even try our hand at winemaking because there is no Christmas without wine!
+You dash to your friend’s place just to feast on the just to feast on the Palappam and mutton stew, the duck roast, and the kappa biriyani before trudging back home as full as can be!
+Most of us even try our hand at wine-making because there is no Christmas without wine!
 And not to forget, icing cakes and rich plum cakes.
-During this season we have no doubts about what to give our hosts when we visit a relative’s house or a friend’s house – it has to be cake!
+During this season, we have no doubts about what to give our hosts when we visit a relative’s house or a friend’s house – it has to be cake!

 School/College Christmas celebrations